drufball/yosai/_drafts/actualization.md

 cast = hako, seiko, korota

 # Training
-Moto raced towards the wall, jockeying for position amongst the other students.
+Moto raced towards the wall, jockeying for position amongst the other twelve students.
 No one wanted to be last.
 As usual, Keta was first.

 The long-limbed shapeling ran ahead of the pack with steam trailing off his body like a cape flapping in the wind.
 He reached the base of the wall ahead of everyone else, moving with a speed even the other flame-eaters couldn't match.
 He tensed his legs and jumped, continuing up the stone with a few bounding strides.
 As his momentum slowed, Keta snapped the bright yellow silks on his wrist towards a post at the top of the wall.
 The silk wrapped tight and Keta pulled himself over.
 Just like that, he was out of sight.